Skip to contents

 sw_distances <- compute_all_distances(distributions, thetas, verbose = FALSE,

-The 60×6060 \times 60 matrix sw_distances contains the squared (estimated) sliced Wasserstein distances between the forty empirical distributions.
+The 60×6060 \times 60 matrix sw_distances contains the squared (estimated) sliced Wasserstein distances among the forty training objects and between the training objects and the twenty test objects.
+The pairwise distances among the test objects are set to NA.

 We can also compute (normal) Wasserstein distances between the distributions when they are projected along certain dimensions.
 For instances, to compute the pairwise Wasserstein distances along the first margin and along the second margin, we set the projection directions to e1=(1,0)e_1 = (1, 0)^{\top} and e2=(0,1)e_2 = (0, 1)^{\top}.
 We also set keep_projections = TRUE, which will cause the function to output a list of two matrices with squared Wasserstein distances: one for each margin.